m2415146/FIrst-steps-in-JavaScript/README.md

 now let's try to make the circle go back when it reaches the edge of the canvas.

+I tried to enter the "if/else" condition, but for some reason it didn't work here.

 ```
 let x = 0;